Lock-Chun/lock-chun-next/README.md

 - Full menu, pictures
 - Search bar
 - have a need recommendations button at the bottom, redirect to chatbot page or something

+### Resume
+- Transfered website from database to SSG and made the site load 80% faster